shorepine/tulipcc/tulip/web/README.md

 # go to localhost:8000
 ```

+## Use

 I test on Chrome right now.
 I don't think safari supports webmidi.

+The tulip "sys" files will load into `/tulip4/sys`. `/tulip4/user` is there for your files.

+The file system persists in your browser as an IndexedDB localstorage thing.
+To delete it, do `indexedDB.deleteDatabase('/tulip4/user')` in the console.

 ## what works
  - python REPL